chrispyoon/consulting/index.md

   <div class="container">
     <h2>Discussion</h2>
     <p>
-      This study highlights the correlation between public sentiment and the life satisfaction of North Korean defectors, emphasizing the role of positive and empowering narratives.
-However, it also underscores the challenges of conditional inclusion, where defectors must conform to societal expectations to gain acceptance.
+      This study underscores the challenges of conditional inclusion, where defectors must conform to societal expectations to gain acceptance.
     </p>
     <p>
       Despite the influence of empowering narratives, the significant role of non-empowerment themes suggests that societal acceptance remains conditional.
 This highlights the need for a societal framework that embraces defectors unconditionally, recognizing their inherent worth and contributions.